bhattlab/lathe/README.md

  * **skip_circularization**: Should circularization be omitted from the workflow?

 For cluster Canu execution, please note: if set to True, you will need to install Canu in your environment, e.g. `conda install -c conda-forge -c bioconda Canu=1.8` as well as provide any additional required parameters for your job scheduler in the config.yaml file.
-When executing on a cluster, Canu will appear to Snakemake to fail, as the first process does not produce an assembly and instead spawns subsequent jobs on the cluster.
-Don't worry, just re-run Snakemake when the assembly completes.
+Please see the example config file.
+When executing on a cluster, Canu will appear to fail, as the first process does not produce an assembly and instead spawns subsequent jobs on the cluster.
+Don't worry, just re-run Lathe when the assembly completes.

-To execute this workflow, please run the following.
+To execute please run the following.
 Please note, you must substitute a parent directory containing all of your data and working directories for `/labs/`.

 ```
-snakemake --use-singularity --singularity-args '--bind /labs/' -s path/to/metagenomics_workflows/long_read_assembly/Snakefile --configfile path/to/modified_config.yaml --restart-times 0 --keep-going
+snakemake --use-singularity --singularity-args '--bind /labs/' -s /path/to/lathe/Snakefile --configfile path/to/modified_config.yaml --restart-times 0 --keep-going
+# --profile scg #enable cluster support, highly recommended.
+See above.
 ```

-# bin_label_and_evaluate

-Snakemake workflow for aligning, binning, classifying and evaluating a metagenomic assembly.

-Before running this workflow, please do the following:

-	source activate mgwf #activate the environment
-	cd <checkm data directory of your choice>
-	wget https://data.ace.uq.edu.au/public/CheckM_databases/checkm_data_2015_01_16.tar.gz #download checkm databases
-	tar -zxf checkm_data_2015_01_16.tar.gz
-	checkm data setRoot #set the location for checkm data and wait for it to initialize

-## Inputs
-### Alter config.yaml to provide the following:
- * **Assembly**: Sequence to bin.
-Fasta format.

- * **Sample**: names the output directory.

- * **Reads 1, Reads 2**: forward and reverse reads in fastq or fastq.gz format.

- * **Krakendb**: Kraken2 database with which to classify asssembly contigs.

- * **Read length**: read length.

-Known problems: occasionally fails after binning step.
-Just re-run snakemake.
-This is a problem with dynamic job scheduling, and will hopefully be fixed in a future snakemake update.

-# assembly_comparison_circos
-Snakemake workflow for visualizing assemblies of a particular genome across conditions and time points.
-Calls out pre-identified sequences, highlights selected contigs.